De Anza Youth Badminton Clinic – Frequently Asked Questions

 What age groups do you train?

-We typically are training children who are attending 4th – 8th grade.
-The bulk of our clinic attendance is typically younger, 4th- 6th grade ages.
+We typically are training children who are attending 4th – 10th grade.
+The bulk of our beginners, advanced beginners and intermediates clinic attendance is younger / elementary school age.
+We train students in grades 6-10 in our Middle School / High School clinics.

 How are the sessions conducted?

-A lead coach, usually Coach Radu, will take the group through warm-ups and introduce skill-building exercise.
+A lead coach will take the group through warm-ups and introduce skill-building exercise.
 Together with staff coaches (De Anza coaches and players) the class is directed through the exercise.
 The later part of the session is usually dedicated to free play to apply the skills being taught.
-We typically have an overall participant-to-coach ratio of 12-to-1.
+We typically have an overall participant-to-coach ratio between 12-to-1 and 15-to-1.

 How can I tell if my child is an advanced beginner?

-Generally speaking, your child (with a comparable partner) should be able to maintain a rally of at least ten strokes using predominantly overhead strokes.
+Generally speaking, your child (with a comparable partner) should be able to maintain a cooperative rally while hitting at least ten strokes using predominantly overhead strokes.

 How do you accommodate more skilled youth?